-Assessment of kernel filling should be performed as follows; randomly collect 10 ENTIRE clusters from a selected area of the orchard in a five gallon bucket, making sure that they represent fruit borne from each of the four tree quadrants (north, south, east, and west).
+For those of you who did not read last month's task list, I am repeating the instructions for the assessment of kernel filling; randomly collect 10 ENTIRE clusters from a selected area of the orchard in a five gallon bucket, making sure that they represent fruit borne from each of the four tree quadrants (north, south, east, and west).
 Find a comfortable, shady area to work, because you are going to be there for 45 minutes.
 Strip the nuts off the rachises, and place the nuts in a container you can easily access.
 With a pair of hand shears, cut EVERY nut in half.
 Those preferring to cut them horizontally should hold the base of the nut while they remove the upper, more tapered tip.
 I prefer to cut the nuts lengthwise, because it makes viewing the developing green embryo at the tip of the funiculus easier.
 However, cutting lengthwise must be done with greater care to avoid catching the flesh of your index finger in the shears.
 Rate the cut nuts for kernel fill, and place them under one of five categories labeled 0 to 5 (0=no fill, 5=completely filled) written on a piece of cardboard, or large coffee cups.
 When you are finished cutting all the nuts, count the number in each category, and do the basic math to determine the percentages of each.
 WRITE DOWN the results!
 Performing this task every two weeks will tell you a great deal about what to expect at harvest relative to maturity and crop load.
+That means you only have to do this about three times.
+SIMPLE!